Keyboard shortcuts

 Open Questions

-• What minimum per-CPU queue split closes the current thread-scale milestone without prematurely designing the whole fair scheduler?
+• What is the minimum per-CPU queue split that closes the full-SMP scalability milestone (Phase F.5) without prematurely designing the full fair scheduler?

 • Which scheduler telemetry belongs in the always-on kernel and which belongs behind the benchmark-only measure feature?